A boy used a kids headlamp

 There are 3 main types of batteries:

-- disposable batteries: these are going to be your AA, AAA, and button batteries.
+• disposable batteries: these are your AA, AAA, and button batteries.
 These batteries are recycled and replaced with new batteries when they run out.
 Over time, the cost of buying new batteries can add up, and you have to have new batteries on hand when a change is needed.

-- hybrid: the companies Petzl and Black Diamond make headlamps that use AAA batteries or a rechargeable battery pack that can be purchased separately and used in the headlamp.
-This creates a higher initial cost but can cut down on cost and waste down the road.
+• hybrid: the companies Petzl and Black Diamond make headlamps that use AAA batteries or a rechargeable battery pack that can be purchased separately and used in the headlamp.
+This creates a higher initial cost but can cut down on costs and waste down the road.
 We’ve been using a Petzl headlamp with a CORE rechargeable battery for the past several years and have loved it.

-- rechargeable: rechargeable headlamps usually have an enclosed battery that is charged by plugging in the headlamp.
-This can be another excellent option for kids as it eliminates the need for new batteries.
+• Rechargeable: rechargeable headlamps usually have an enclosed battery that charges when the headlamp is plugged in.
+This can be another excellent option for kids, as it eliminates the need for new batteries.
 It can be tricky to find rechargeable kids’ headlamps.
 Many rechargeable headlamps have very high lumens and are too bright for kids.

 In addition to battery type, it is essential to consider battery length.
-This is when knowing the application of the headlamp is going to be necessary.
+This is when knowing how to use the headlamp will be necessary.
 Are your kids using the headlamp to read in bed for 20 minutes a night at home or during a week-long backpacking trip?
-We always recommend trying to find headlamps with long battery life.
+We always recommend finding headlamps with long battery life.

 Brightness

 When picking out a headlamp for kids, it’s crucial to pick one that’s not too bright.
-Thirty lumens is more than enough for kids to see but still dim enough to keep kids from damaging their eyes.
+Thirty lumens is more than enough for kids to see, yet still dim enough to prevent eye damage.
 Kids also tend to shine their headlamps into other people’s faces, and a faint light can keep them from blinding others.

 Kid Features